acendia/scripts/web-crawling/README.md

 ## Zip File
 The script will also create a zip file named "myxalandri.zip" that contains the extracted data from the crawled websites.
 The zip file will include the three directories mentioned above.
 Please note that the script will not remove any existing zip files or directories.
-If you want to recreate the directories, run the script with the --delete-existing-directories option.

 ## Disclaimer
 This script is provided as-is and may require modifications or updates based on your specific use case or the website's structure being crawled.